renovatebot/renovate/website/docs/configuration-options.md

 ## registryUrls

 This is only necessary in case you need to manually configure a registry URL to use for datasource lookups.
 Applies to PyPI (pip) only for now.
-Supports only one URL for now but is defined as a list for forwards compatibility.
+Supports only one URL for now but is defined as a list for forward compatibility.

 ## renovateFork